Emvoice One User Guide

 Need a quick-start overview to help you make better vocals?
 Get the Emvoice One Cheat Sheet:

-Please also be aware that we have an updated, much faster support system in beta mode.
+Please be aware that we have an updated, faster support system in beta mode.
 To use it, head to https://emvoiceapp.com and click on the below icon:

 To download Emvoice One, head to our website.
 On the homepage, you will find both Mac and Windows installation packages.